-A majority of videos are licensed under “royalty free”, a non-credit license that allows you to use and modify the video in your projects.
+Most videos are licensed under “royalty-free,” a non-credit license that allows you to use and modify the video in your projects.
 There are two other attribution-based licenses as well.
-Remember to check the licenses before you download.
+Remember to check the licenses before you download them.

 Though a freemium website, Videezy hosts a solid collection of free-for-use footage, helpfully sorted by categories such as “After Effects” and “Nature”.
 There’s even a section for aerial and drone footage!

-Free stock film, licensed under CC0 and able to be used for any kind of project – even commercial.
+Free stock film, licensed under CC0, can be used for any kind of project – even commercial.
 What more could you want?
 Pexels was started as a free stock photo website, but it’s expanded to include short community-contributed video clips.

 Many videos are focused on nature and cityscapes, but you can find just as many with streets and people as the subject.
 If you can’t find what you’re looking for, try using the search or tagging features.
 And remember that you can hover over thumbnails to see a preview.

 Pixabay is another stock image website that dabbles in free videos, but what differentiates it from its competitors is the fair selection of 4K files – few and far between on stock film sites.
-While there’s only a few hundred HD and 4K videos, the subjects are variable – ranging from landscape footage to the abstract.
+While there are only a few hundred HD and 4K videos, the subjects vary from landscape footage to the abstract.
 It’s a small but diverse selection.

-All images on Pixabay are submitted by users and licensed under CC0, so they can be used for just about anything.
+All images on Pixabay are submitted by users and licensed under CC0 so that they can be used for just about anything.

 Free High-Quality Cinematic Footage

 Whatever you may need footage for, these websites are here to provide you with beautiful video content – many free to reuse and repurpose as you need them.

 Just make sure to check the licensing first.
 From there, you can start downloading the variety of free and beautiful videos that the internet has to offer.